 Mukai, in the center of Vashon Island, is on the National Register of Historic Places.

 The Home: Now on the National Register of Historic Places, the restored Mukai house offers a glimpse into the life of the Mukai family from 1926 to 1942.
 The house is charming, full of educational signage, available for parties and events, and is open to the public repeatedly throughout the year.
-Check the events calendar.
+Check the events page.

 Peonies blooming in the North Garden

 The Japanese Garden: Designed and installed during the 1930’s by Kuni Mukai, a Japanese immigrant, her “hill garden” features extensive rockwork, plantings and a surrounding pond.
-The Garden is under restoration; this work will be completed this winter.
-The Garden will once again be a beautiful setting for all manner of events.
+The garden is under restoration; this work will be completed this winter.
+The garden will once again be a beautiful setting for all manner of events.

-The Fruit Barreling Plant: After purchasing the 60 acres in 1926, the family immediately constructed the Barreling Plant — the facility used to process and pack their strawberry harvest as well as that of other berry farmers.
+The Fruit Barreling Plant: After purchasing the 60 acres in 1926, the family immediately constructed the barreling plant — the facility used to process and pack their strawberry harvest as well as that of other berry farmers.
 With this entrepreneurial process, the family shipped berries all across the United States.

-Restoration of the Barreling Plant will begin in the summer of 2019.
+Restoration of the barreling plant will begin in the summer of 2019.
 With over 6000 sf, the building will include a public gathering space as well as tenants that compliment the original use of the site.

-Paths and trails: Mukai is adjacent to Island Center forest with paths and Mukai Pond.
+Paths and Trails: Mukai is adjacent to Island Center Forest with paths and Mukai Pond.

 Visit Mukai: Come stroll, walk, picnic, tour, attend an event or party.
 Learn about Vashon’s Japanese American and agricultural heritage at this important island treasure.